BenskiBoy/InferenceEngine/InferenceEngine/Readme.txt

 	 Known Bugs
 	 - FC and BC methods don't work with extended operators (OR, NOT, Bidirectional Implication)
 	 - Parser method fails when parenthesis (optional research component) are present in TELL clauses.
 Program throws an exception.
+	 - Parser method fails when text file name is invalid.
+	 - Query method fails when inference method is invalid.

 	 Missing
 	 - None